spevnev/uprintf/README.md

 `UPRINTF_INDENTATION_WIDTH` | The number of spaces to use for indentation | 4
 `UPRINTF_MAX_DEPTH` | How deep can nested structures be | 10

+## How does it work?

+TL;DR It works by inspecting debugging information of the executable in a way similar to `print` in `gdb`.

+Longer explanation:
+1. Parse ELF and DWARF.
+2. Get all scopes and types.
+3. Associate current call with one of scopes based on its PC.
+4. Parse provided arguments.
+5. If the argument is casted, get typename, otherwise get variable name.
+6. If the argument is casted, find type by its name, otherwise find variable in the scope and get its type.
+7. Print data using type definition to know location and format of the fields.

 ## Tests

 Requirements: sed, awk, wdiff